Medical expert of the article

 Differential diagnosis

-The main symptoms of chronic cholecystitis are fat intolerance, flatulence and discomfort after eating; however, the symptoms can not always be explained by the presence of gallstones, even verified, because cholelithiasis is often asymptomatic.
+The main symptoms of chronic cholecystitis are fat intolerance, flatulence and discomfort after eating; however, the symptoms cannot always be explained by the presence of gallstones, even verified ones, since cholelithiasis is often asymptomatic.

-To avoid unnecessary surgery, before planning cholecystectomy, other causes of such disorders should be excluded: gastric ulcer and duodenal ulcer, hiatal hernia, irritable bowel syndrome, chronic urinary tract infections and functional dyspepsia.
-Before surgery, you must carefully examine the psychological profile of the patient.
+To avoid unnecessary surgery, other causes of such disorders should be excluded before planning a cholecystectomy: gastric and duodenal ulcers, esophageal hernia, irritable bowel syndrome, chronic urinary tract infections, and functional dyspepsia.
+Before surgery, the patient's psychological profile should be carefully examined.

-The presence of cholelithiasis in 10% of young and middle-aged patients may cause overdiagnosis of clinically manifested cholelithiasis.
-However, with the sensitivity of ultrasound and oral cholecystography, equal to about 95%, the disease of the gallbladder sometimes remains undetected.
+The presence of cholelithiasis in 10% of young and middle-aged patients may be the reason for overdiagnosis of clinically manifested cholelithiasis.
+At the same time, with the sensitivity of ultrasound and oral cholecystography equal to approximately 95%, gallbladder disease sometimes remains undetected.

 What do need to examine?